GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.21 =

-= 1.20.1 on March 1, 2017 =
+* Fixed: Single Entry not accessible when filtering a View by Gravity Flow's "Final Status" field = 1.20.1 on March 1, 2017 =

 * Added: Support for comma-separated email addresses when adding a note and using "Other email address"